Control of Keys to Facilities

 Returning of Keys

-A key holder may not directly transfer keys to another person or party.
+Keys are not to be transferred from one key holder to another.
+Keys must be returned and verified by Access Services before being issued to the new key holder.
 Departments may not retain keys in anticipation of the replacement or a transferring or terminating employee.

 Keys to Housing and Residential Life Facilities